top of page

 Chinese Artists in Ancient History

-Throughout history, two main groups of artists were professional artisans and literate scholars.
+Throughout history, there were two main groups of artists in China: professional artisans and literate scholars.

 In ancient China, artisans or craftsmen were professionals who specialized in a specific form of art, such as sculpture and pottery.

-Some inherited the skills from family, and some learned from a master.
-Those extremely talented ones would be selected to provide for the royals.
+Some inherited the skills from their families, and others learned from a master.
+The exceptionally talented ones would be selected to provide for the royals.

 In history, the artisan was an inferior occupation to the peasant.